DanielKeogh/com.danielkeogh.graph/README.md

 An undirected graph in which every vertex is connected by a single edge to every other vertex.

+### Graph Partitioning

+[Graph Partioning](https://en.wikipedia.org/wiki/Graph_partition) is shrinking a graph into a smaller graph by grouping sets of related vertices into a single vertex.
+Edges to and from the grouped vertices to vertices outside of this group are still maintained.

+The most well-known algorithm for graph partitioning is the [Kernighan-Lin algorithm](#kerninghan-lin-algorithm).

 # API

 ## Constructors